Quefumas/gensound/REFERENCE.md

 * `filters.Butterworth(cutoff)`: a low pass filter.

 > TODO should we include Repan, Mono, Amplitude, Reverse at all?
-> How to name AmpFreq

-> TODO add guitar amp, one impule reverb, ampfreq, IIR, LPF, HPF for now
+> TODO add guitar amp, one impule reverb, sine AM, IIR, LPF, HPF for now